Gittenburg/TransclusionFunctions/README.md

 Usage: `{{#ifembeds:template|yes|no}}`

-Checks if the current page embeds the given template, if so the second parameter is output, otherwise the third parameter.
-Note that the function itself outputs nothing, the check occurs in a hook after the page has been parsed, which is necessary to detect transclusions after the parser function.
-This function allows the categorization of pages that all use one template based on the presence of another template.
+After the current page has been parsed, check if the given template was transcluded.
+If so the second parameter is parsed, otherwise the third parameter.
+The metadata of the ParserOutput is then merged into the current page.
+This function can be used to categorize pages depending on if a template was used.

 ## Known incompatibilities